On This Page

 Required Fields for Validating an Account

-- The value for this field must be the routing number for your customer’s bank.
-This field accepts only non-negative integers.
+- Set the value to the routing number for your customer’s bank.
+This field accepts a non‑negative string containing only digits.

-- The value for this field must be the bank account number for your customer's bank account.
-This field accepts only non-negative integers.
+- Set the value to the bank account number for your customer's bank account.
+This field accepts a non‑negative string containing only digits and must be exactly nine-digits long.

 Optional Fields for Validating an Account

-- The value for this field can include any reference code that you choose to associate with the validation request.
+- Set the value to any reference code that you choose to associate with the validation request.
 This code is returned in the response exactly as provided.

 Request